Comedy.co.uk Awards 2013 results

 Coming in second was the first series of Charlie Brooker's Weekly Wipe, the acerbic look at the past week's news, entertainment and media talking points.
 A second series is on air now.

-Susan Calman Is Convicted
+Best Radio Entertainment Show: Susan Calman Is Convicted

 Top Scottish stand-up Susan Calman picks up this coveted award for her debut radio series, Susan Calman Is Convicted, in which she addresses various issues on which she has particularly strongly held views.
 The way she mixed stand-up comedy into these serious topics has been widely praised, and the series certainly proved memorable with the radio fans voting in our awards.
-Initially broadcast during February and March 2013, it will return for a second run later this year.

-Best British TV Comedy Drama 2013
+Best TV Comedy Drama: Fresh Meat

 Yet another enduringly popular returning winner is Channel 4's hit comedy drama, Fresh Meat.
 Picking up the Best TV Comedy Drama title for the third year and its third series, the unviersity comedy seems to be going from strength to strength, thanks to a mix of both fantastic casting and writing.
-Although there's been no official word on a possible Series 4, creators Sam Bain and Jesse Armstrong have talked about having planned six series of the show, so it seems there'll be plenty of Mancunian antics yet to come.

-Would I Lie To You?
+Comedy Of The Year: Would I Lie To You?

 Having already claimed the gong for Best TV Panel Show 2013, BBC One's hit parlour game Would I Lie To You? also picks up our most highly-coveted award, as the fans' best single comedy on British television or radio through the entirety of 2013.
 The show, in which the truths are often more bizarre than the falsifications, was the programme that the most voters selected as their highlight of the year.
 This is the first time a non-scripted show has claimed the title, and much of that credit must go to the brilliant banter between David Mitchell and Lee Mack.